Martin compactifications of affine buildings: Martin compactification

+where the last equality follows by $W$-anti-invariance of the differential operator.
+This completes the proof of the lemma. \end{proof}

-Here we describe the asymptotics of the auxiliary functions $\calP_{J}$ which will be used in the next section to describe the asymptotics of ground spherical functions. \begin{proposition} Let $J \subsetneq I_0$.
+We are now ready to prove the asymptotic formula for the auxiliary functions $\Xi_J$, which will be used in the next section to describe the asymptotics of the ground spherical functions.
+The following proposition is motivated by \cite[Remark 2.2.13]{aj}. \begin{proposition} Let $J \subsetneq I_0$.
 Suppose that $(\gamma_n : n \in \NN)$ is a sequence of dominant co-weights such that

 Then there is a positive constant $a_J$, such that

 \end{proposition}

 \begin{proof} The proof is in two steps.